-Cynthia Krenzel (chair), Mark Babcock, Stan Dahl, Kris DeWild, Gabriel Espinosa, Mitchell Lutch, Anne Petrie, Sarah Van Waardhuizen
+Cynthia Krenzel (chair), Mark Babcock, Erin Bryan, Stan Dahl, Kris DeWild, Gabriel Espinosa, Mitchell Lutch, Ian Moschenross, Sarah Van Waardhuizen

 The Bachelor of Arts in Music Education is designed to prepare students for careers as music educators at the elementary and/or secondary level within the context of a comprehensive liberal arts program.
 Proceeding from a solid foundation in the analytical, historical, cultural and creative aspects of music, course requirements in this program are tailored to the specific needs of potential educators in the two tracks offered (vocal and instrumental).
-Recognizing the value of study in other cultures, the department works with music education majors to make study at one of Central's international campuses possible for them.
+Recognizing the value of study in other cultures, the department works with music education majors to make study at one of Central's study abroad programs possible for them.